yardsale8/elm-embed-vega/README.md

 1. The scripts that load `vega-lite` and `main.js` (the file created in the last step).
-2. Using `requestAnimationFrame` is used to sync the elm creating of the `"vis"` element and the subsequent manipulation of this `div` by `vega-lite`.
+2. `requestAnimationFrame` is used to sync the elm creation of the `"vis"` element and the subsequent manipulation of this `div` by `vega-lite`.
 3. We pass `"#vis"` to `vegaEmbed` to embed the visualization in the correct location.